deanwampler/SICPExerciseSolutions/README.markdown

     (run-tests)

 Note that `(run-tests)` runs *all* the tests that have been defined in the current REPL session, not just test(s) for the last-loaded solution.

+**Note**: You must use compatible versions of clojure-contrib and clojure.
+For example, the latest clojure-contrib on GitHub won't work with clojure 1.0.0.
+If you have the code examples for Stuart Halloway's *Programming Clojure*, you can use his `bin/repl.sh` script to run my solutions.
+His distribution includes compatible versions of clojure and clojure-contrib (built around the time of 1.0.0 alpha release), along with other goodies.

+As for my Scala solutions, sometimes I define versions of functions for which JDK or Clojure core implementations already exist, e.g., `abs` (absolute) and `even?`.